"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Background

-More broadly, a large body of work has studied how VLMs perform at object recognition.
-Modern VLMs are largely performant on zero-shot image classification benchmarks like ImageNet~\cite{deng2009imagenet} and MSCOCO~\cite{linMicrosoft2015, chen_microsoft_2015} that include a broad set of objects to identify~\cite{liu2024revisiting}.
-When VLMs fail, recent work suggests that failures are not due to inference-time (e.g., prompts; decoding strategies) or training-time issues (e.g., learning objective) but rather to limited data frequency for the objects the model is trying to identify~\cite{zhang2024why}.
-Despite this interest, little work has studied what happens when VLMs fail because the image is distorted, rather than if the model lacks knowledge about its contents.
+More broadly, a substantial body of work has investigated how VLMs perform in object recognition.
+Modern VLMs are highly performant on zero-shot image identification benchmarks, such as ImageNet \cite{deng2009imagenet} and MS COCO \cite{lin2014microsoft, chen2015microsoft}, which cover a broad range of objects \cite{liu2024revisiting}.
+When VLMs fail, recent work suggests that failures are not due to inference-time (e.g., prompts; decoding strategies) or training-time issues (e.g., learning objective) but rather to limited data frequency for the objects the model is trying to identify \cite{zhang2024why}.
+Besides lacking knowledge of image content, VLMs can also fail when the input image is distorted.
+While significant work has studied how to {\em measure image quality issues} in photographs (e.g., \cite{yang2022maniqa, golestaneh2022noreference, agnolucci2024arniqa, fang2023sqad, ma2023modelagnostic}), relatively little has focused on the {\em impact of quality issues on captioning}.
+Initial studies have examined the negative impact of visual variations \cite{fan2025unveiling} and the effect of synthetic image degradation \cite{hendrycks2019benchmarking, qiu2024benchmarking} on captioning output, but the literature on systematically understanding the impact of real-world image distortions on captioning accuracy is limited.